RequestNetwork/Request-OP/slate/source/index.html.md

 # Integrating Request Network

-The developer view of the flow can be seen in the picture above:
+The developer view of the flow can be seen in the picture below:

 ![Developer view of the flow](flow-diagram.png)